-Comparison of the age profiles in new and older release areas in South West Sydney (refer Tables 2 and 3, Appendix 4) indicates that as the release areas mature, the population ages, with the proportion of young children 0-4 years declining in the older release areas as the proportion of primary and secondary school age children grows.
+Comparison of the age profiles in new and older release areas in South West Sydney (refer to Appendix 3) indicates that as the release areas mature, the population ages, with the proportion of young children 0-4 years declining in the older release areas as the proportion of primary and secondary school age children grows.
 Of particular note are the relatively low proportions of people aged 55+ in both new and older release areas, compared with the wider area and Sydney as a whole.